Foreign Supplier Verification Program (FSVP) (Orlando)

 This is a new day in food safety in the United States.
 The FDA now has expanded enforcement abilities related to food safety in the US, and it is expected they will take advantage of this fact by regulating strictly and ensuring compliance.
 It will be crucial that importers and suppliers fully understand all the implications of this legislation, which parts apply, and how to demonstrate compliance and maintain the appropriate records to ensure successful continuation of business activities in the US.

 Any individual or corporation who is involved in the supply, transportation or purchase of food that is imported and intended for consumption in the United States.
 This course can also be combined with our Sanitary Transportation course, which brings added benefits to entities such as wholesalers, distributers and brokers.
 Quality Assurance and Regulatory personnel must educate themselves to ensure they are passing only the highest caliber of information on to their support networks and clients (internal and external).

 - Definition of terms such as supplier and importer as they relate to the FSVP

 - The intricacies and implications of the law, as well as assistance with determining appropriate compliance activities for your business

 - Best practices and practical applications related to the regulation

 - Dates and requirements for records to demonstrate compliance

-This course is offered at our professional training facility in Orlando.
+This course is offered at our professional training facility in New Orleans.
+Refer to the registration descriptions for locations, dates and times.
 If you are interested in having us present a customized workshop specifically designed for your organization at your site, please call us at (407) 290-2754.